Craft Beverage Modernization and Tax Reform Act of 2015

 Pairing strong supporters of the Small BREW Act and Fair Beer Act was deliberate, so as to demonstrate the consensus nature of the Craft Beverage Modernization and Tax Reform Act.

-This legislation not only is supported by the broad spectrum of the beer industry (the Brewers Association and Beer Institute support, the NBWA does not oppose), but also by cider makers, vintners and distillers.
-The intent of the bill is to update and modernize the excise tax and regulatory requirements for craft brewers as well as cider makers, vintners and distillers, and thereby help to ensure the continued growth of America’s craft beverage industries.
+This legislation not only is supported by the broad spectrum of the beer industry (the Brewers Association, Beer Institute support and National Beer Wholesalers Association), but also vintners (Wine America and the Wine Institute) and distillers (American Craft Distillers Association and DISCUS) as well as related industries like the National Barley Growers Association and the Hop Growers of America.
+The intent of the bill is to update and modernize the excise tax and regulatory requirements for craft brewers as well as vintners and distillers, and thereby help to ensure the continued growth of America’s craft beverage industries.
 This legislation is tailored to promote job creation in each industry.
 Among other things, the bill would: